paulhibbitts/test-docsify-open-course-starter-kit/README.md

 **Installation and Deployment**

-1. Sign in to [GitHub](https://github.com), or create an account if you don’t already have one
+1. Sign in to [GitHub](https://github.com) if you have not already done so

 2. Tap **Use this template** on the source repository (upper-right green button) and then choose **Create a new repository**
 ![ Docsify Open Course Starter Kit - Install Page 1](https://raw.githubusercontent.com/paulhibbitts/github-repo-images/master/docsify-oc-install-1.png)